cat's eye chrysoberyl - Sri Lankacat's eye chrysoberyl - Sri Lanka

 Chrysoberyl Value, Price, and Jewelry Information

 Although many gems show a cat’s eye effect, when the term “cat’s eye” is used alone, it always refers to the rare gemstone chrysoberyl.
-Chatoyant chrysoberyls can be cabbed to display their spectacular eyes, while non-chatoyant specimens can make wonderful faceted stones.
+Both chatoyant and non-chatoyant chrysoberyls can make wonderful jewelry stones.

 HomeGemstonesChrysoberyl Value, Price, and Jewelry Information

-Cat’s eye gems of many different mineral species are well known, but when the term “cat’s eye” is used alone it always refers to the rare gemstone chrysoberyl.
+Many different minerals can produce cat’s eye gems, but when the term “cat’s eye” is used alone it always refers to the rare gemstone chrysoberyl.
+Chatoyant chrysoberyls are cut into cabochons to best display their spectacular eyes.
 However, not all chrysoberyls show this chatoyant effect.
 Transparent to translucent chrysoberyl without a cat’s eye can make a wonderful faceted stone.
-Chatoyant chrysoberyls are cut into cabochons to best display their spectacular eyes.
-Some chrysoberyls that show a color change are known as alexandrites.
-All varieties of this gem are prized jewelry stones.

 cat's eye chrysoberyl - Sri Lanka